Enterprise-CMCS/mac-fc-security-scan-report/SNYK.md

     scan-output-path: 'snyk_output.txt'
     scan-type: 'snyk'
     snyk-test-type: 'iac'
+    min-severity: 'critical'
 ```

 Note that the `snyk-test-type` input has been added.
 Because the output format of each `snyk` command is different, we must specifiy what kind of Snyk scan is being run to successfully parse the output file and create Jira tickets (if no input is provided for `snyk-test-type`, it defaults to `'open-source'`).

+**Also note:** `snyk iac test` will most likely detect a lot of low and medium severity level vulnerabilities.
+To keep the Jira ticket creation at a manageable amount, it is advisiable to not set `min-severity` any lower than `'critical'` or `'high'`.

 ## Snyk Container Testing
 The `snyk container test` command must be provided with at least one image as input: